-- ➡ You are unhappy with the care you are getting. - You cannot get the service you want because it is not a covered service. - ▶ You have not gotten services that CBH has approved.
+- → You are unhappy with the care you are getting. - ▶ You cannot get the service you want because it is not a covered service. - → You have not gotten services that CBH has approved. - ▶ You were denied a request to disagree with a decision that you have to pay your provider.